Kusoo/algorithm/README.md

-# some solution to leetcode
+# some solutions to leetcode